Online Checklists: Keeping Families and Schools Organized and Happy

 Parents take for granted that everything the school needs from them is on the checklist and online forms.
 Parents view this as the one-and-only place to complete forms.
 It is unexpected for schools to send an email outside of the checklist requesting an additional form.
 Parents especially do not expect to complete a paper form that they must return to the school.

 This is where school planning and inter-department communication is necessary to enhance the parent experience.
 The finance team needs to make sure their forms are included on the checklist – in addition to the medical forms for the nurse.
 There are many instances where different departments may be requesting duplicate information on different forms.
 For instance, does the field trip permission slip ask about food allergies?
 Is this information already provided by the parents on the medical history form?
-Perhaps forms could be combined, making the application or enrollment process more efficient for parents.
+Perhaps you could combine forms to make the application or enrollment process more efficient for parents.

 It does take time for schools to be proactive in organizing information across departments.
 But, one thing parents hate is getting paper forms at back-to-school events and then filling out a paper form with duplicate information (which the parent has already provided on a separate online form).
 We want every step of the application and enrollment process to leave families feeling confident that the school leadership is organized and competent.